Compound modifier: Compound adjectives

 Words that function as compound adjectives may modify a noun or a noun phrase.
 Take the English examples heavy metal detector and heavy-metal detector.
 The former example contains only the bare adjective heavy to describe a device that is properly written as metal detector; the latter example contains the phrase heavy-metal, which is a compound noun that is ordinarily rendered as heavy metal absent an accompanying adjective.
 In the latter example, however, heavy-metal functions as a compound adjective that modifies the noun detector.

-Note that whether a word sequence such as "heavy + metal + detector" implies a compound adjective + noun or bare adjective + compound noun depends on the punctuation.
+Whether a word sequence such as "heavy + metal + detector" implies a compound adjective + noun or bare adjective + compound noun depends on the punctuation.
 For instance, heavy-metal detector and heavy metal detector can refer to quite different things: heavy-metal detector implies a device that detects heavy metals (wherein heavy-metal functions as a compound adjective that modifies the noun detector).
 By contrast, heavy metal detector, without the hyphen, refers to a metal detector that is heavy.
 Heavy is a bare adjective that modifies the compound noun metal detector.
 Thus, heavy metal detector is a bare adjective + compound noun sequence.

 A strategy to avoid conflation of compound adjective + noun versus bare adjective + compound noun sequences is to clearly distinguish the usage of an attributive adjective and a noun adjunct.
 Accordingly, the phrase heavy metallic detector unequivocally employs a compound adjective to describe a weighty detector made of metal.

 Hyphenation of elements in English

 Conventionally, and with the support of modern writing guides, compound modifiers that appear before a noun phrase should include a hyphen between each word, subject to certain exceptions.
 Hyphens are used in this way to prevent confusion; without their use, a reader might interpret the words separately, rather than as a phrase.
 Hyphens join the relevant words into a single idea, a compound adjective.

-A compound modifier that is not hyphenated is referred to as an open compound.
+A compound modifier that is spaced rather than hyphenated is referred to as an open compound.

-When a numeral and a noun are used in a compound modifier that precedes a noun, the numeral and the noun take the singular form.
-For example, the 2021 Belmont Stakes was a "12-furlong race" and an "eight-horse race", but not a "12-furlongs race" or an "eight-horses race".
+When a numeral and a noun are used in a compound modifier that precedes a noun, the noun takes the singular form.
+For example, the 2021 Belmont Stakes was a "12-furlong race" and an "eight-horse race", not a "12-furlongs race" or an "eight-horses race".